drougge/wellpapp-pyclient/README.md

 parsing you also want introspection data for GExiv2.
 On Debian the packages you want are gir1.2-gtk-3.0 and gir1.2-gexiv2-0.10.

+You probably want to install using "`pip install 'wellpapp[all]'`".

 Everything here uses .wellpapprc.
 This is read from ~, from all parents of currentdir and finaly from currentdir.
 The last read version of an option takes effect.